tobspr/RenderPipeline-Tutorials/Getting-Started-Windows/README.md

-# Getting started on windows
+# Getting started on Windows

 ## Requirements
 - Basic knowledge of Panda3D and Python
-- Basic knowledge how to use a command shell
+- Basic knowledge of how to use a command shell
 - Windows 7 or higher

+## Overview
-This is the first tutorial of the render pipeline tutorial series.
-We will cover how to setup your Panda3D installation and the Render Pipeline.
+This is the first tutorial of the RenderPipeline tutorial series.
+We will cover how to setup your Panda3D installation and the RenderPipeline.
 This is the base for all upcoming tutorials, so make sure you follow it carful!

 To be able to do so, we need to install some tools: